Astronomers Seeking Planet 9 Hope To Soon Catch A Glimpse

 If they find what they're looking for, it will be one of the most important astronomical discoveries in more than a century: a new planet in our solar system.

-Technically, there hasn't been a new planet discovered since Neptune was spotted in 1846.
+Technically, a new planet hasn't been discovered since Neptune was spotted in 1846.
 Pluto, discovered in 1930, was demoted to "dwarf planet" a decade ago.
 If a new planet is found, it will be the new Planet Nine.

 Scott Sheppard of the Carnegie Institution for Science in Washington, D.C., will be among the astronomers poring over the pictures taken by Subaru to see if one provides a glimpse of the planet.